JamesArk/elastic-fleet-api-only/guide.md

 # UI-less Fleet Managed Elastic Agents: A guide

-A guide on how to setup Fleet Server and Fleet managed elastic agents in Elasticsearch using only REST API calls, avoiding Kibana UI.
+A guide on how to setup Fleet Server and Fleet managed elastic agents in Elasticsearch using **only** REST API calls, avoiding Kibana UI.

 ## What are Fleet managed Elastic Agents?
-Elastic Agents are a software that runs on a host machine that collects logs, metrics and other data from services running on the same host.
+Elastic Agents are software that collects logs, metrics and other data from services running on the same host machine.

-Fleet managed Elastic Agents are a centrally managed in the Kibana UI, where you can create/update  Agent Policies, upgrade Elastic Agents, check the current health status of your Elastic Agents and add/update Elastic Agent integrations for app specific behaviour when collecting of logs and metrics.
+These agents can also be centrally managed by Fleet in the Kibana UI, where you can create/update  Agent Policies, upgrade agent versions, check the current health status of your fleet and add/update Elastic Agent Integrations for app specific behaviour when collecting of logs and metrics.

-Elastic Agents also need to communicate through Fleet Servers, the service responsible for spreading the changes we apply through the Kibana UI to all relevant Elastic Agents.
-It is also responsible for spreading new changes to enrollment and unenrollment of Elastic Agents.
+They also need to communicate through a Fleet Server, the service responsible for rolling out the changes that we apply through the Kibana UI to all relevant agents.
+It is also responsible for monitoring and reporting new enrollments and unenrollments.

 ## Why make this guide?

-Elasticsearch provides great documentation on how to set up your own [fleet server](https://www.elastic.co/guide/en/fleet/8.12/add-fleet-server-on-prem.html) and [fleet managed elastic agents](https://www.elastic.co/guide/en/fleet/8.12/install-fleet-managed-elastic-agent.html), but there are a few caveats:
+Elasticsearch provides great documentation on how to set up your own [Fleet Server](https://www.elastic.co/guide/en/fleet/8.12/add-fleet-server-on-prem.html) and [Fleet managed Elastic Agents](https://www.elastic.co/guide/en/fleet/8.12/install-fleet-managed-elastic-agent.html), but there are a few caveats:

 - **Reliance on the Kibana UI**: When we want to experiment with Elasticsearch deployment and keep erasing its data for a clean state or we just want to automate things to remove human error, using the UI should be avoided as much as you can.
+If we use the UI to setup Fleet and Elastic Agents, we may add Elastic Agent Integrations to the wrong policies or provide the wrong configuration to those Integrations, making it harder to troubleshoot Elastic Agents when metrics or logs don't show up as expected in the Kibana UI.
-- **Monitoring the host machine with the Fleet Server**: Elastic Agents should be installed at the host level in order to get the most accurate metrics of the host and applications running on the host.
-However, we might not want to monitor the host the fleet-server is running on.
-The Kibana UI assumes you will install the fleet server at the host level, which may or may not be possible or desirable.
+- **Monitoring the host machine with the Fleet Server**: Elastic Agents should be installed at the host level in order to get the most accurate metrics and applications running on the host machine.
+However, we might not want to monitor the host where the fleet-server is running on.
+The Kibana UI assumes that you will install the fleet server at the host level, which may or may not be possible or desirable.
 It might be less important or relevant for us to monitor the host machine the fleet server is running on, maybe because it is not as important as the other hosts (Like a "frontend" host machine that hosts frontend/UI applications and services like Kibana).
 -
-- **Unclear complete setup for containerized Fleet Server and Elastic Agents**: In the Elastic Documentation guide on elastic agents in a [container](https://www.elastic.co/guide/en/fleet/8.12/elastic-agent-container.html), we get a nice step by step guide on how to run elastic-agents in containers.
-The catch is ... it uses Kibana's Fleet UI.
-It assumes you would like to create an agent policy and Elastic Agent integration through the kibana UI.
-And as stated before, sometimes we would like to avoid the Kibana UI, so that we can automate enrollment of Elastic Agents, the creation of new Agent Policies and the addition or editing of Elastic Agent integrations.
+- **Unclear complete setup for containerized Fleet Server and Elastic Agents**: In the Elastic Documentation guide on [Elastic Agents in a container](https://www.elastic.co/guide/en/fleet/8.12/elastic-agent-container.html), we get a nice step by step guide on how to run elastic-agents in containers.
+The catch is … it uses Kibana's Fleet UI.
+It assumes you would like to create an agent policy and Elastic Agent integration through Kibana.
+And as stated before, sometimes we would like to avoid it, so that we can automate enrollment of Elastic Agents, the creation of new Agent Policies and the addition or editing of Elastic Agent integrations.

-Please note that Elasticsearch has documentation on the [Fleet REST API](https://www.elastic.co/guide/en/fleet/8.12/fleet-api-docs.html), that gives us enough tools to set up our own Fleet Server and Fleet managed Elastic Agents and as well as everything the Kibana UI can do with Fleet.
-There is also a declarative way to add Agent policies through the kibana.yml [here](https://www.elastic.co/guide/en/fleet/8.12/create-a-policy-no-ui.html#use-preconfiguration-to-create-policy), however, in my experience, updating the agent policies in already set up Elasticsearch Cluster and Kibana was a bit "flacky".
+Please note that Elasticsearch has documentation on the [Fleet REST API](https://www.elastic.co/guide/en/fleet/8.12/fleet-api-docs.html), that gives us enough tools to set up our own Fleet Server and Fleet managed Elastic Agents as well as everything the Kibana UI can do with Fleet.
+There is also a declarative way to add Agent policies through the kibana.yml [here](https://www.elastic.co/guide/en/fleet/8.12/create-a-policy-no-ui.html#use-preconfiguration-to-create-policy), however, from my experience, updating the agent policies in already set up Elasticsearch Cluster and Kibana was a bit "flacky".

-The problem lies in the lack of a streamlined step by step guide on setting up a Fleet Server and fleet managed elastic agents using **ONLY** the provided Fleet REST APIs and not relying on the Kibana UI in **ANY** of the steps.
+The problem lies in the lack of a streamlined step by step guide on setting up a Fleet Server and Fleet managed Elastic Agents using **ONLY** the provided Fleet REST APIs and not relying on the Kibana UI in **ANY** of the steps.

 With the "why" out of the way, let's get started with what is necessary to have a Fleet Server and Fleet managed Elastic Agents.
 ### What we need